-where the Pseudo Load Coefficient is determined in accordance with paragraph 70(c) of Schedule 16 (Common Distribution Charging Methodology), and the Pseudo Load Coefficient for the HV Site Specific tariff shall be used.
+where the Pseudo Load Coefficient is determined in accordance with paragraph 70(c) of Schedule 16 (Common Distribution Charging Methodology).
+The Pseudo Load Coefficient for the HV Site Specific tariff shall be used for the purpose of this calculation.

 Exceeded Curtailment Price